Peter Nolasco: Ransomer

 The order elected a habit of white, signifying innocence.
 Some histories claim that Mary provided such guidance during her appearance to Nolasco.
 An enthusiastic King James authorized the members to wear on their and long scapulars his own distinguished arms of Aragon.

 Nolasco died in 1256 in Barcelona, seven years after having resigned as Superior.
 According to tradition he died on 25 December, but recent studies of the Royal Archives of Barcelona have indicated that he died on 6 May.

 Veneration

 Nolasco was canonized by Pope Urban VIII.
 His festival was appointed by Pope Clement VIII to be kept on January 31, which was later moved to 28 January, when the former date was assigned to the liturgical celebration of John Bosco (see General Roman Calendar as in 1954).
 He is presently inscribed in the Roman Martyrology, the official list of saints, on 6 May, the day of his death.

 Legacy

-The Order spread through most of Spain and was closely associated with the "Reconquista" of the southern provinces under Ferdinand and Isabella.
+The order spread throughout most of Spain and was closely associated with the "Reconquista" of the southern provinces under Ferdinand and Isabella.
 The order flourished in France, England, Germany, Portugal, and Spain.
-From Spain, they provided a missionary presence in the New World.
+From Spain, it provided a missionary presence in the New World.